toppa/Shashin/readme.txt

 **Installation of [Toppa Plugin Libraries for WordPress](http://wordpress.org/extend/plugins/toppa-plugin-libraries-for-wordpress/) is required.
 Please download and activate it before installing Shashin.**

-**What's new in Shashin 3.1**
+**What's new in Shashin 3.1.5**

-* Fanycbox 1.3.4 for displaying photos (Highslide has been removed as its license is incompatible with wordpress.org's requirements)
+* Improved installation and activation process (manual re-activation is no longer needed)
-* Multi-site compatible
+* Ability to disable Shashin's Fancybox if you already have your own Fancybox installed
-* Improved error reporting when there are problems with album synchronizing
+* Improvements to album synchronizing, for handling slow connections and servers with misconfigured SSL settings (which is surprisingly common)

 **Overview**